DevRev-Team-65/Team-65-main/Recursion_of_thought_experiment/README.md

 ```

 ## Analysis
-The evaluation of the Recursion of Thought methodology reveals a systematic and structured problem-solving technique.
-The breakdown of complex tasks into manageable subproblems, as illustrated in the sample result, demonstrates a clear and effective recursive approach.
-The use of explicit GO and STOP tokens enhances comprehension and aids in tracking the recursive process.
+The lengths of the Chain of Thought (CoT) can rapidly expand with the complexity of a problem, often surpassing the maximum context size.
+Recursion of Thought (RoT), can address this challenge.
+RoT introduces several special tokens that the models can output to trigger context-related operations.This allows the model to break down a problem into different contexts, offering a more versatile approach to handling complex tasks.
+RoT demonstrates a remarkable enhancement in LLMs' reasoning capabilities.
+By introducing special tokens and recursive context control, the technique enables models to break down complex problems into manageable segments.
+This results in improved accuracy in solving problems with reasoning steps extending beyond the traditional context limits.

+However, the introduction of recursive processes and multiple contexts may incur computational overhead.
+While RoT demonstrates effectiveness in solving complex problems, it is crucial to consider the potential impact on computational resources, especially when dealing with large-scale reasoning tasks.

 ## Bibliography
 [Source Paper](https://arxiv.org/abs/2306.06891)